arashnm80/arashnm80.github.io/quotes.md

 > The rest of my life starts right now.

+> The only way of getting somewhere is to leave something behind.

+> Do it if it's the biggest thing I can do.

+> My choice is not what I'm thinking, saying or writing but what I'm actually doing right now.

+> If I don't know what I want, I can't judge myself for not achieving it.

+> To earn more than everybody, you should be willing to lose and sacrifice more than everybody.

+> Everything comes at a price.

+> The perfect decision making duration is 8 minutes and 34 seconds.

 > Think out of the box.

 > If you have to walk through an unpleasant path, what can you do to make it more bearable or even turn the tide and use it to your advantage?